 That makes sense.
 But how can we break this “viscious cycle”?

 Basically, we need to correct misperceptions.
-The logic is that when students discover that fewer students than they believe are really “bingeing,” for example, then they will be less likely to “binge.”
+The logic is simple.
+For example, when students discover that fewer students are “bingeing,” then they will be less likely to “binge.”

 First, surveys are taken on campuses to discover actual levels of alcohol abuse.
 This is followed by extensive and widespread publicizing of that information.
 Rather quickly, the actual abuse of alcohol drops dramatically.